DakobedBard/dsi-spark/individual.md

 ## Part 2: Intro to Functional Programming

-Spark operations fit within the [functional programming paradigm][funct-programming].
+Spark operations fit within the [functional programming paradigm](https://en.wikipedia.org/wiki/Functional_programming).
 In terms of our RDD objects, this means that our RDD objects are immutable and that anytime we apply a **transformation** to an RDD (such as `.map()`, `.reduceByKey()`, or `.filter()`) it returns another RDD.